Huntington Beach, California Therapists

 Find a therapist in Huntington Beach, California that meets your needs.
 Browse our comprehensive list of affordable and licensed therapists in Huntington Beach, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

 Overview of Mental Health Resources in Huntington Beach, California

-According to the National Healthy Marriage Resource Center, who researched reports printed by organizations such as the U.S. Census and the National Center for Family and Marriage Research, states that it is challenging to find divorce rates for California due to a lack of federal funding since 1996.
+The National Healthy Marriage Resource Center, which researched reports printed by organizations such as the U.S. Census and the National Center for Family and Marriage Research, states that it has been challenging to find divorce rates for California due to a lack of federal funding since 1996.
 States can report voluntarily, but California has not reported possibly due to being such a large state.
 According to an Orange County divorce mediator, this county has one of the highest divorce rates in the nation.
 She reports that an average of 33 people initiate a divorce in the area every single day, weekends included.

 How We Can Help

 We know that it can be a bit overwhelming taking that first step in reaching out for help and finding the right partner to help you find peace of mind can take some time.
 We did the research in the hope of making this process easier for you.
 We hope that you find these resources valuable and rewarding.
 It would be of great assistance to consider your goals to be achieved in therapy.
 Are you working on relationship issues?
 Do you want to move past depression and anxiety?
 Do you feel that you have unresolved issues?
 List your concerns, symptoms, periods, and goals, so that you can share them with a prospective therapist.